ADirin/OTP2_LectureMaterial/Week6_Analysis/HomeAssignment/Statistic_Anlaysis.md

 - **Checkstyle**: After running Checkstyle, any style violations (such as incorrect indentation or missing Javadoc comments) will be shown.
 - **FindBugs**: Run FindBugs, and it will flag issues like division by zero or potential null pointer dereferencing.
-- **Performance Warnings**: Warnings for inefficient code, such as repeated method calls in a loop, will appear in the **Inspection Results** pane.
 - **PMD**: PMD will catch violations like unused variables or uninitialized class members (e.g., the `name` field in the `User` class).
 - **SonarLint**: SonarLint will highlight potential code quality and security issues, including things like unused variables or problematic code patterns.